permitta/permitta-core/docs/index.md

 * Aggregating metadata from sources such as `Active Directory`
 * Delivering bundles of policy and context metadata to instances of OPA

-## Trino / OPA Operation
+## How Trino and OPA work together

 When an SQL statement is supplied to Trino for execution, it executes a (potentially) large number of authorisation checks.
 Each of these authorisation checks includes an action, a subject and an object.
-The subject is the user executing the query, and the object is the catalog, schema or table.
+The subject is the user executing the query, and the object is the catalog, schema, table or column.

 Upon receiving an authorisation request OPA executes tests defined in the policy document using an input variable provided by Trino, against the data in the context data object.